How Many Keywords Should You Use for SEO

 So, until Google lays down the law and gives us a concrete answer about the precise number of keywords we should use, we’re left with relying on the experts and focusing on the tangible aspects we already know are crucial.
 That means creating high-quality, relevant, and user-focused content that hits the sweet spot.

 Now, if you’re itching for a number, we have a recommendation.
 We suggest focusing 1-2 primary keywords and 2-3 secondary keywords in your content.
-This combo packs enough punch to land you that coveted first position in search results as long as you meet all the other criteria.
+This combo packs enough punch to land you that coveted first position in search results if you meet all the other criteria.

 But don’t go overboard with those chosen keywords.
 We’re talking about avoiding the dreaded keyword stuffing at all costs.
-Keep it natural, keep it classy, and let your content shine beyond just the keywords.
+Keep it natural and classy, and let your content shine beyond just the keywords.

 Remember, SEO is not a one-trick pony.
 It’s a multi-dimensional game.
 While keywords play a vital role, don’t neglect other aspects of your content.
 Improve it holistically, from engaging visuals to compelling storytelling and user-friendly experiences.